dydxprotocol/v4-clients/v4-client-js/README.md

 # V4 Client

-The V4-Client is the Typescript client for placing transactions and querying the dYdX chain.
+The V4-Client Typescript client is used for placing transactions and querying the dYdX chain.

 ## Development

-`v4-client` uses node `v18` for development.
+`v4-client-js` uses node `v18` for development.
 You can use `nvm` to manage different versions of node.

 ```
 nvm install